WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 `accept-language`, which allows content-negotiated resources to be represented.

+This conflicts with {{MHTML}}, which uses the `content-location` response header to encode the requested URL, but has no way to encode other request headers.
+MHTML also has no instructions for handling multiple resources with the same `content-location`.

+This also conflicts with {{ZIP}}: we'd need to encode the request headers into ZIP's filename fields.

 ### Response headers {#response-headers}

 Resources should include their HTTP response headers, like `content-type`, `content-encoding`, `expires`, `content-security-policy`, etc.

+This conflicts with {{ZIP}}: we'd need something like {{JAR}}'s `META-INF` directory to hold extra metadata beyond the resource's body.

 ### Signing as an origin {#signing}